GlebRazgar/Worm_Sim/README.md

 ### Dataviewing
-When the neuroglancer server is hosted, to access the view from neuro-glancer, local host follows this pattenr: http://localhost:YOUR-IP/v/NEUROGLANER-PATTERN
+To view data & labels launch the neuroglancer server by running ```python data/view_data.py``` Then locally view it in your browser using this pattern: http://localhost:YOUR-IP/v/NEUROGLANER-PATTERN